3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Related work

-Finally, recently there is an increasing interest in data driven deep learning based approaches for \ac{CT} reconstruction.
-These have outperformed state-of-the-art model based approaches, but there are no theoretical guarantees supporting their performance \cite{Arridge:2019aa,Willemink:2019aa}.
-Much of this development is catalysed by the possibility to significantly improve image quality in low-dose setting \emph{without} compromising on computational feasibility.
-The main difficulty with applying such deep learning approaches lies in the limited memory that consumer \acp{GPU} have.
-This restricts the size of problems one can address without using \ac{GPU} super-computing resources and extensive software engineering.
+Recently there is an increasing interest in data driven deep learning based approaches for \ac{CT} reconstruction.
+Much of the development is catalysed by the possibility to significantly improve image quality in low-dose setting \emph{without} compromising on computational feasibility.
+However, these methods require extensive computational resources for adjusting free parameters during training.
+Given the size of the input data in helical \ac{CT}, limited \ac{GPU} memory is a major problem.